Unity-Technologies/com.unity.uiwidgets/README.md

 Visit our Github repository https://github.com/Unity-Technologies/com.unity.uiwidgets to download the latest UIWidgets package.

-Move the downloaded package folder into the **Package** folder of your Unity project.
+Move the downloaded package folder into the **root** folder of your Unity project.

 Generally, you can make it using a console (or terminal) application by just a few commands as below: